ngxs/store/docs/plugins/websocket.md

 }
 ```

-We will want to make an action that corresponds to this websocket message, that will
+We will want to make an action that corresponds to this web socket message, that will
 look like:

 ```TS